 Groin Protection

 The next thing to acquire is an athletic cup.
 If you have external genitals, an athletic cup is an absolute must for any serious sword training!
 And honestly, many people with less pointy private bits also find them good to have.
-So if that sounds like you, buy a standard athletic cup from any sports store (or online) and wear it!
+So if that sounds like you, buy a standard athletic cup or pelvic protector from any sports store (or online) and wear it!
 They are cheap, and very, very much worth it, even for light training.
 For heavy training they are an absolute must.

-training swords
+Steel swords

 Note that there are many other beautiful training swords of this kind (“feders”) out there, and so it’s worth looking around to see what’s available; many of them are more highly developed than this example (though almost all are more expensive, and may involve some wait time).